HISTORY & ARCHITECTURE

 Downtown Rutland boasts a unique architectural heritage.
 Over 100 of our Downtown buildings are listed in the National Register.

 In the 1870’s, Merchants Row was one of the most impressive streets of commerce in New England, certainly the finest in Vermont.

 Rutland has an architectural legacy second to none.
-Its historic structures, which encompass block after city block, date from the late 18th century.
+Its historic structures, which encompass block after city block, date from the late 1790s.

 Since 1976 a great deal of restoration has been accomplished.
-Significantly restored buildings include the Rutland Savings Bank, the Opera House, the Gryphon Building, and many other buildings in and around Downtown.
+Significantly restored buildings include the Paramount Theatre, the Rutland Savings Bank, the Opera House, the Gryphon Building, and many other buildings in and around Downtown.